A Reduction of Input/Output Logics to SAT: TPTP Representation

 \section{TPTP Representation}

 \rio\ is aligned with the TPTP standards.
 The TPTP \emph{(Thousands of Problems for Theorem Proving)} library and infrastructure~\citep{Sut17} is the core platform for the development and evaluation of contemporary automated theorem proving (ATP) systems.
-It provides (i) a comprehensive collection of benchmark problems for ATP systems; (ii) a set of utility tools for problem and solution inspection, pre- and post-processing, and verification; and (iii) a comprehensive syntax standard for ATP system input and output.
-The brief TPTP introduction below is adapted from earlier work~\citep{DBLP:conf/paar/SteenSutcliffe24}.
+It provides (i) a comprehensive collection of benchmark problems for ATP systems; (ii) a set of tools for problem and solution inspection, pre- and post-processing, and verification; and (iii) a comprehensive syntax standard for ATP system input and output, including result reporting.
+The connection to the TPTP infrastructure is chosen as TPTP is the predominant standard for classical ATP systems, and its comprehensive syntax standards already support future (planned) extesions of \rio\ to quantified logics.
+Even more, this allows for the integration of I/O logic reasoning with other (classical and non-classical) TPTP-compliant reasoning tools.
+The brief TPTP introduction below is adapted from earlier work~\citep{DBLP:conf/paar/SteenS24}.